 The products sold will be restricted to the boundary of the Republic of Uganda (1.3733° N, 32.2903° E).
-The project activities involves households across the host country.
+The project activities involve households across the host country.
 The location of each clean energy installation as per the household address or the address of the nearest bank branch that has distributed product of provided loan will be recorded in MicroEnergy Credit's Credit Tracker Platform.

+The goal of the activity is to use carbon finance to enable installations of approximately 650,000 solar lamps, and 75,000 improved cook stoves for low-income households, community organisations and small/medium enterprises in Uganda.
 The products provide clean energy for cooking and renewable energy for lighting.
-The cookstoves distributed under the project activity replace traditional cookstoves thereby reducing the amount of charcoal or fuelwood used for cooking in the baseline by households and thus reducing GHG emissions corresponding to the charcoal or fuelwood saving by the project activity.
+The cookstoves distributed under the project activity replace traditional cookstoves thereby reducing the amount of fuelwood or charcoal used for cooking in the baseline by households and thus reducing GHG emissions corresponding to the fuelwood saving by the project activity.
 The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e. kerosene.